JhumanJ/aws_list_all/README.rst

 aws\_list\_all
 ==============

+> Notes: fake fork from [JohannesEbke/aws_list_all](https://github.com/JohannesEbke/aws_list_all).
+I added a script that generates a CSV export of the resources I'm interested in.

 List all resources in an AWS account, all regions, all services(*).
 Writes JSON files for further processing.

 (*) No guarantees for completeness.
 Use billing alerts if you are worried about costs.